Back pain and radiating leg pain are common symptoms.

 - There may be an altered body posture

-- There may also be a scoliosis present as sometimes the bone, as well as slipping forward, can slip sideways (lateral listhesis).
+- There may also be a scoliosis present as sometimes the bone, as well as slipping forward, can slip sideways (lateral listhesis)

 X-rays will often be done and are best performed in the standing position.
-This is to assess the upright alignment and help ‘grade’ the degree of slippage, and to determine what type of spondylolisthesis is present.
+This is to assess the upright alignment and to help ‘grade’ the degree of slippage, and to determine what type of spondylolisthesis is present.